Sign In / Sign Out

 - Map and Locations

 The BSW Child Welfare Education Program (CWEP) is a collaborative effort between the bachelor of social work (BSW) program in the School of Social Work at Arizona State University (ASU) and the Arizona Department of Child Safety (DCS).
-Students who are accepted into the program receive their in-state tuition and mandatory fees paid through the Title IV-E, Child Welfare Field Education and Student Support Project.
+Students who are accepted into the program receive payment of their in-state tuition and mandatory fees through the Title IV-E, Child Welfare Field Education and Student Support Project.
+This is federal funding that is administered by DCS.
+Students who receive this funding sign a contract committing them to work for DCS upon graduation for up to 24 months.

 Students are eligible to be accepted into the BSW CWEP when they are at least a Junior by credits (56) and when they are on course to be advanced in the BSW Program.
 Students who are accepted into the program, enter the program the semester after they apply.
 Students are eligible to apply as early as the second semester of their Sophomore year and as late as the second semester of their Junior year.